rarchk/reversebus/README.md

 ## Design Specification
 <img src="reverseproxy.png" width="100%" height="auto"/>
+*I've used an epoll based socket server as reverse proxy broker, not twisted/flask framework.
+For caching purpose, I've used Redis.*
 ### Configuration
 You can configure following parameters in `config.json`
 - mongoDb_address  and mongoDb_port